HungK28/Project_1/README.md

-# Project_1
+# Paycheck Protection Program (PPP) in California
 The Paycheck Protection Program (PPP) is an SBA-backed loan program that helped businesses keep their workforce employed during the COVID-19 crisis.
-In our project, we are trying to analyze the publicly available PPP loan-disbursement data for California and get a birds-eye view of the program.
-The analysis would shed light on the small businesses in California that got access to these disbursed loans to counteract the economic impact of the pandemic.
-To be specific, we are planning to answer the following questions:
+In this project, we tried to analyze the publicly available PPP loan-disbursement data for California and get a birds-eye view of the program.
+The analysis sheds light on the small businesses in California that got access to these disbursed loans to counteract the economic impact of the pandemic.
+To be specific, we tried to answer the following questions:
 1. What is the total count of loans disbursed?
 What is the total amount of loans disbursed?
 2. What is the industry-wide distribution of the loans?
 Which industries got more loans?
 3. Which banks provided most of the loans?